null

 What Is Proper Cloth Diaper Washing?

-Quick answer: Proper cloth diaper washing removes urine, bacteria, body oils, and organic residues from absorbent fabrics using detergent, agitation, water temperature, and sufficient wash time.
-When these factors work together, soils are lifted from the fibers and rinsed away, leaving diapers clean, odor-free, and absorbent.
+Proper cloth diaper washing removes urine, bacteria, body oils, and organic residues from absorbent fabrics using detergent, agitation, water temperature, and enough wash time.

 Why Washing Cloth Diapers Is Different From Regular Laundry